Azure/iotedge/edge-modules/azure-monitor/src/README.md

 }]
 ```

-Turning on TransformForUpload, the format of IoT messages changes to:
+Turning on TransformForIoTCentral, the format of IoT messages changes to:

 ```
 {